General information and Registration

 Within the University Medical Center Groningen (UMCG) every PhD student doing research in a medical sciences-related field must be registered with the Graduate School of Medical Sciences (GSMS).
 This applies to everyone writing a PhD thesis (dissertation).
 Please register using this registration form.

 Types of PhD training programs

-There are several categories of PhD students, ranging from the regular 4 year PhD students to the PhD scholarship students and the external candidates.
+There are several categories of PhD students, ranging from the regular 4 year PhD students to the external candidates.

 Generally the GSMS offers four different types of PhD training programs.

 1. The MD/PhD program offers medical and dental students the opportunity to combine the last two years of the Master phase with a PhD training (two additional years of research training financed by the UMCG) to obtain a (D)MD and PhD degree upon completion.

 2. The Abel Tasman Talent Program offers PhD Sandwich Scholarships (2+2 years).
 First, PhD students pursue a two years PhD education and training program at their home university followed by a two years program in Groningen (funded by the UMCG) where the thesis will be completed.